ginigangadharan/sitev2/_posts/2022-01-18-How-to-pass-extra-variables-to-an-Ansible-playbook.md

 hidden: false
 ---

-Learn the ability to pass extra variables to an Ansible playbook.
-This feature is available when using the Ansible CLI or Ansible Tower.
+<p>Learn the ability to pass extra variables to an Ansible playbook.
+This feature is available when using the Ansible CLI or Ansible Tower.</p>
+<p>The post <a href="https://www.techbeatly.com/ansible-extra-variables/" rel="nofollow">How to pass extra variables to an Ansible playbook</a> appeared first on <a href="https://www.techbeatly.com" rel="nofollow">techbeatly</a>.</p>

 Read [How to pass extra variables to an Ansible playbook](https://www.techbeatly.com/ansible-extra-variables/).